getzola/zola/docs/content/documentation/content/taxonomies.md

 +++
 ```

-The taxonomy pages will only be created if at least one non-draft page is found and
-are available at the following paths:
+The taxonomy pages are available at the following paths:

 ```plain
 $BASE_URL/$NAME/